-IMPACTS AND PROPOSED MITIGATION Mitigation Measures Significance After Mitigation TER QUALITY (cont.) groundwater investigations will take priority over the more general types of standard measures listed below.
-Aquifer/Well drawdown: (1) monitor local aquifer and private/production well levels to verify the presence or absence of project-related effects during pre-construction, construction, and operation periods (based on a methodology and monitoring schedule approved by the RWQCB and County); (2) document background and pre-construction groundwater conditions and comparable project-related construction and operation trends, along with related factors such as precipitation levels and groundwater budgets; (3) prepare scaled maps depicting the associated site(s), existing and proposed monitoring well locations, relevant natural (e.g., springs and groundwater-dependent vegetation) and other features (e.g., reservoirs), and pre- post-project groundwater contours, along with a description of cumulative water level changes; (4) restrict project-related groundwater withdrawals to appropriate levels to avoid significant adverse effects to local aquifers/wells and/or other groundwater-dependent uses (e.g., vegetation, springs or other related surface water features), based on thresholds approved by the RWQCB and County; and (5) provide mitigation for affected wells or other uses/resources where applicable, potentially including well modifications (e.g., deepening pumps or wells), and/or-financial compensation, and compensatory mitigation for impacts to groundwater-dependent surface water features and habitats.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation HYDROLOGY AND WATER QUALITY (cont.)
+0 HYDROLOGY AND WATER QUALITY (cont.) groundwater investigations will take priority over the more general types of standard measures listed below.
+Aquifer/Well drawdown: (1) monitor local aquifer and private/production well levels to verify the presence or absence of project-related effects during pre-construction, construction, and operation periods (based on a methodology and monitoring schedule approved by the RWQCB and County); (2) document background and pre-construction groundwater conditions and comparable project-related construction and operation trends, along with related factors such as precipitation levels and groundwater budgets; (3) prepare scaled maps depicting the associated site(s), existing and proposed monitoring well locations, relevant natural (e.g., springs and groundwater-dependent vegetation) and other features (e.g., reservoirs), and pre- post-project groundwater contours, along with a description of cumulative water level changes; (4) restrict project-related groundwater withdrawals to appropriate levels to avoid significant adverse effects to local aquifers/wells and/or other groundwater-dependent uses (e.g., vegetation, springs or other related surface water features), based on thresholds approved by the RWQCB and County; and (5) provide mitigation for affected wells or other uses/resources where applicable, potentially including well modifications (e.g., deepening pumps or wells), and/or financial compensation, and compensatory mitigation for impacts to groundwater-dependent surface water features and habitats.
 Groundwater Recharge Capacity: (1) reduce the area of on-site impervious surface if appropriate, through increased use of surfacing materials such as gravel, decomposed granite, or pervious pavement; and (2) use facilities such as retention/percolation basins and unlined drainage facilities to increase local infiltration and groundwater recharge.
-The County may employ water injection as a method of groundwater recharge as deemed appropriate on a case by case basis.
-This decision would be made during project specific CEQA analysis for a given solar energy development proposal.
-HYD-3 Properties of Standard Measures Fixed QUALITY (cont.)
+The County may employ water injection as a method of groundwater during project specific CEQA analysis for a given solar energy development proposal.
+HYD-3: Conduct site-specific water quality investigations.
+Site-specific water quality investigations will be completed for long-term solar facility operations associated with applicable proposed development projects within the individual SEDAs and the OVSA (i.e., those with activities potentially affecting water quality conditions,